 Perhaps the most attractive point about an Air King as a first Rolex is its affordable price (for a luxury watch).
 A pre-owned stainless steel Air King can be picked up for less than $2,500.
 However, the median price range for a stainless steel Rolex Air King in the secondary market is about $3,000 to $4,000.
 That’s an absolute bargain for a Rolex watch that will last you forever!

-So if you’ve gained a newfound interest in a pre owned Rolex or want to share your passion with a younger generation, it’s clear that the stainless steel Air King is a solid choice as a first Rolex watch.
+So if you’ve gained a newfound interest, or want to buy pre owned Rolex, or want to share your passion with a younger generation, it’s clear that the stainless steel Air King is a solid choice as a first Rolex watch.
 And, you can view a great selection of these models…and more…here at BeckerTime.